containers/podman/docs/source/markdown/podman-build.1.md

 This option is added to be aligned with other containers CLIs.
 Podman doesn't communicate with a daemon or a remote server.
 Thus, compressing the data before sending it is irrelevant to Podman.
+(This option is not available with the remote Podman client)

 #### **--cni-config-dir**=*directory*